Vintharas/js13k-spaceshooter/README.md

   - show speed indicator?
   - tinker with the max speed
   - enabling pressing back to diminish forward speed (less strong than forward but same amount of energy)
+  - make canvas BIGGER!
+Take the whole screen! :)
+  - save middle points in a config file and use them in the game
   - iteratively generate map boundaries!!!!
 CORE to gameplay
 - asteroids generation
   - [*] come from random location at random speed